first95/SoftwareResources/README.md

 	- Download it here: https://filezilla-project.org/download.php

 ## Other resources
+- Some information on computer networking as used on the robot is available [here](Networking.md)
 - The robot control system is documented here: https://wpilib.screenstepslive.com/s/4485
 - The Talon SRX Software Manual is available as a pdf here: http://www.ctr-electronics.com/talon-srx.html#product_tabs_technical_resources